jwong1209/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 3: Trying Some Commands
 You are now connected to the remote computer and can now try out some commands.
-Some useful commands we went over were `ls` which will show the files and folders in the directory, `cd` which will change the directory to the given directory, `pwd` which will print the path of the working directory, and `mkdir` which will make a directory with the given name,.
+Some useful commands to know are `ls` which will show the files and folders in the directory, `cd` which will change the directory to the given directory, `pwd` which will print the path of the working directory, and `mkdir` which will make a directory with the given name,.
 ![multiCommands.png](multiCommands.png)
 ![mkDir.png](mkDir.png)